12 May From bottom marks to getting into your first choice art school

 “I’m very glad I contacted Julie, without her I wouldn’t be preparing to go to Uni this year!”

-In September Rebecca contacted me with the view to me reviewing her portfolio and working with her on compiling her existing work into a stronger digital portfolio.
+In September Kirsty contacted me with the view to me reviewing her portfolio and working with her on compiling her existing work into a stronger digital portfolio.

 She basically wanted to know how to get into art school.